ooshyun/ooshyun.github.io/_posts/projects/2021-12-20-equalizer.md

 ---
-title: Design Equalizer for music
+title: Equalizer Design using Digital Filter
 key: 20211220
 tags: Projects
 ---
-This project is starting to implement an equalizer in the embedded device.
+To implement digital filter in embedded device, this project is designing digital filter in Python and C for simmulation.
 Since the limitation of the edge device has a small computation capacity, it needs the filter application for adjusting the low-frequency band significantly below 200Hz.
-As a personal project for research and testing in a python environment, the inspiration is from a simple parallel or cascaded Infinite Impulse Response(IIR) filter <a href="https://www.aes.org/e-lib/browse.cfm?elib=19355">[1]</a>, <a href="https://ieeexplore.ieee.org/abstract/document/6891289/">[2]</a>.
+As a personal research, the inspiration is from a simple parallel or cascaded Infinite Impulse Response(IIR) filter <a href="https://www.aes.org/e-lib/browse.cfm?elib=19355">[1]</a>, <a href="https://ieeexplore.ieee.org/abstract/document/6891289/">[2]</a>.
 The process using equalizer simulates in filtfilt and filt function in scipy.signal library also for implementing those functions.
 <br>

 <!-- {% include image.html